How musical is a novice (2)?

 Coming back to rhythm … suppose we play the “humpty-dumpty” rhythm of a 12-bar blues … a listener can easily latch on to that, dance to it, nod her head to it, recognise if we speed up or slow down, or go out of time.
 This is completely built in to us.
 So, you’ve got some pretty damn clever facilities in your head, and don’t let anyone try and persuade you otherwise.
 You can sense what’s right, what’s wrong, what’s in time, what’s out.

-Also, because of our cultural experiences (such as living in Western Europe which strongly influences what music we are exposed to), we learn to recognise one note as more important than the other notes in a piece of music, and we learn to recognise how some notes, in relation to other notes, make us anticipate what’s coming up next.
+Regardless of cultural differences, our brains are wired to recognise three notes in the standard seven note scales as more important than the other notes in a section of music based on that scale, and we recognise how some notes, in relation to other notes, make us anticipate what’s coming up next.
 This is already built into you.
 How often have you listened to a new pop tune, and guessed where the melody is going?

 What I’m talking about here is a concept known as “creating a sense of key” … one of your main jobs, to develop as a musician, is learning how this is done.
 It’s a lot easier than many would have you believe.
 Again, it’s all about relationships between notes, combined with giving prominence to some notes more than others.